How much money do we need to Travel Australia With Kids and how do you fund your trip?

 The following are answers and thoughts from other TAWKers (names omitted to protect privacy) to help you..... see below - But also you can grab our Travel Finance Tracker to see how much you might need.
 Anyway here are other TAWKers thoughts.....

-So "How much money do we need to travel Australia with Kids and how do you fund your trip?"
+So "How much money do we need to travel Australia with Kids?"

 - Use Wikki camps and Camps 8.
 We are leaving with around $17,000.
 Last time we left with $1500 but then we had to work quickly!